Skip to main content

 • music

 The music in the game is generally praised for its atmospheric quality, effectively enhancing the overall experience and setting a grim tone.
-While some reviewers found it basic or unremarkable, many appreciated how it complemented the narrative and visuals, creating an engaging emotional backdrop.
-Overall, the soundtrack is seen as a crucial element that contributes significantly to the game's immersive atmosphere.
+While some reviewers found it basic or unremarkable, many appreciated its subtlety and ability to maintain emotional engagement throughout the gameplay.
+Overall, the soundtrack is considered a key element that complements the text and visuals, contributing significantly to the game's immersive atmosphere.

 • “Great atmosphere, ambient soundtrack, kept me on edge.”